-"Although majolica is not typically seen in museum collections, largely because it was regarded as 'bad' design in the mid-20th century and de-accessioned, through a reconsideration of this important ceramic, we can learn something new about both the Victorian era and our own.
+"Although majolica is not typically seen in museum collections, largely because it was regarded as 'bad' design in the mid-twentieth century and subsequently de-accessioned, through a reconsideration of this important ceramic, we can learn something new about both the Victorian era and our own.
 This exhibition and publication will bring majolica back into the conversation," said Briggs.